Download: The A-Z of performance management

 The best companies use a mix of tools at different cadences to ensure performance is talked about frequently.

-Here’s what a modern, continuous performance management looks like
+Here’s what a best practice continuous performance management looks like

 Weekly employee check-ins: Light-touch, high-frequency check-ins allow managers and their staff to raise issues, celebrate wins and give recognition in a timely way.